-For 2018, an internal evaluation of the performance of the Board, its Committees and the Chairman will take place.
+For 2019, an external evaluation of the performance of the Board, its Committees and the Chairman will take place.

 The Company has established an Audit Committee, a Nomination Committee, a Remuneration Committee and a Disclosure Committee.
 The Board delegated specific responsibilities to these Committees.
 The role and responsibilities of each Board Committee are set out in formal Terms of Reference, which are available on the Company’s website.
 The Board Committees make recommendations to the Board as they see fit, as contemplated by their Terms of Reference.